PeterEFrancis/python-course/chapters/introduction/material.md

 Python is a great (first) language to learn.
 Its simple and clutter free syntax allows you to focus on learning the logic of programming.
 Python is also widely applicable: you're really getting a bang for your buck!

 You will be completing exercises coding in python in jupyter notebooks, which are files with multiple cells.
-Each cell can have one of three formats: python, markdown, or raw text.
-That is, each cell may either be used to execute code, write styled and formatted text, or diplay plain text.
+Each cell can have one of three formats: code, markdown, or raw text.
+That is, each cell may either be used to execute python code, write styled and formatted text, or diplay plain text.
 We will be mostly using the first two formats.

 Markdown is a very simple language (this is written in markdown) that you can learn about quickly here: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
 Some exercises will ask that you use markdown to respond to a question.